-It’s amazing what you can achieve when you follow up a prospective employer or recruiter dutifully.
 Many job seekers skip this simple but powerful weapon for getting job offers.
-Following up your recruiter via email is really easy and very effective.
-It is a good way to keep a company’s mind on you after a job interview.
+Following up on your recruiter via email is really easy and very effective.
+It is an excellent way to keep a company’s mind on you after a job interview.

 However, one common problem among job seekers is – not knowing exactly what to say to an employer after a job interview.
 That’s why we have compiled ten (10) ‘follow up’ email samples for job interviews.
 They are highlighted under six (6) categories:

 The following 10 “follow up” email samples are alternative ways to write your ‘follow up’ emails.
 They will guide you on how to write a ‘follow up’ email for a job interview.

 1 – Write a ‘Follow Up’ Email with the Big ‘G’

 Gratitude is an excellent way to make your ‘follow up’ email unique.
 Here’s an example: